jmledford3115/BIS15W2025_jledford/README.md

 ## What You’ll Find Here

-This repository is home to the labs and assignments that arepart of BIS 15L.
+This repository is home to the labs and assignments that are part of BIS 15L.

 ## About BIS 15L